 Garden leave is generally reserved for more senior employees who may have technological knowledge, strategic market and pricing information or valuable customer contacts.
 The aim of garden leave is to keep the employee out of the market place long enough for any information they have to go out of date, or to enable the employee’s successor to establish themselves, particularly with customers, so as to protect goodwill.
 Garden leave is completely different from a paid suspension which is used to keep the employee out of the work place whilst disciplinary proceedings are undertaken.
 Garden leave is often used in conjunction with post termination restrictive covenants which prevent the employee from, amongst other things, poaching or soliciting the ex-employer’s clients and business contacts.

-Employers can place employees on gardening leave where there is an express term in the Employment Contract allowing them to withdraw the employee’s duties and exclude them from the premises.
-Generally the employer will be able to place the employee on garden leave for the whole of their notice period.
+Employers use gardening leave where there is an express term in the Employment Contract allowing them to withdraw the employee’s duties and exclude them from the premises.
+Generally, the employer will be able to place the employee on garden leave for the whole of their notice period.
 But, where an employee has an exceptionally long notice period, say more than six months, the employer may be unable to enforce garden leave for the full period.
-A Court is only likely to enforce garden leave for as long as it is necessary to protect the legitimate interests of the employer.<span line-height:1.6em"="">
+A Court is only likely to enforce garden leave for as long as it is necessary to protect the legitimate interests of the employer.

 No Express Garden Leave Clause and the Right to Work